sindresorhus/conf/readme.md

 - `fromVersion` - The version the migration step is being migrated from.
 - `toVersion` - The version the migration step is being migrated to.
 - `finalVersion` - The final version after all the migrations are applied.
-- `versions` - All the versions with a migration step.
+- `versions` - The versions that will run in this migration pass.

 This can be useful for logging purposes, preparing migration data, etc.